Swicano/High_Power_Led_Degrader/README.md

 # High_Power_Led_Degrader
 All the information regarding the construction and running of the "Blue Box Sr." built to drive 600W worth of LED CoBs using water cooling.
-This device builds on the unrealized desires and lessons learned from the building and running of the first generation photothermal degrader, now renamed the "Blue Box Jr.".
+This device builds on the unrealized desires and lessons learned from the building and running of the first generation photothermal degrader, now renamed the "Blue Box Jr."

+This repository includes the electrical schematic, the 3D print files used to make the interface, and the arduino code that runs the entire device.

 <p>
 <p align="center"> The Bigger Blue-er Box </p>